 When we think of overclocking, we usually think about overclocking a CPU first.
-While CPU overclocking is great, it’s not usually as impactful for gamers as GPU overclocking.
-Never heard of overclocking your GPU before?
-Well, it’s pretty similar to overclocking your CPU, but fortunately, the risks are generally much lower.
+While CPU overclocking is great, it’s not usually as stimulating for gamers as GPU overclocking.

 In the sections below, we’ll walk you through GPU overclocking, the upsides and downsides of the process, and whether it’s worth it in the end.
-By the end of this article, you should have a firm idea of whether you want to try overclocking your own GPU or not.
-Read on to learn more!
+By the end of this article, you should have a clear idea of whether you want to try overclocking your GPU or not.

 The main benefit of overclocking is obvious and infamous: increased performance.
 With a bit of overclocking, you can turn a budget graphics card into a workhorse and a high-end graphics card into a truly incredible piece of machinery.